Company Administration Advice

 How an Administrator Rescues a Company

-When a company enters into administration, Parliament’s preference is for a company’s business to continue as a going concern, saving as many jobs as possible.
+When a company enters into administration, Parliament’s preference is for the company’s business to continue as a going concern, saving as many jobs as possible.
 A Company Voluntary Arrangement (CVA) is one way for this to be achieved.

 A CVA is a legally binding agreement with creditors, requiring in excess of 75% approval (in terms of total value of debt) from them to repay all or some of the company’s debts from future profits over an agreed time period.